Codecademy/docs/content/d3/concepts/scaling/terms/range/range.md

 - `.scaleType()`: The selected scale method (e.g., `.scaleLinear()`- a continuous linear scale).
 - `.domain()`: Requires the `minValue` and `maxValue` arguments to set the accepted range.
-- `.range()`: The second step in defining a scale, the arguments `minOutput` and `maxOutput` are used to specify the set of values returned by the scale.
+- `.range()`: The second step in defining a scale, the arguments `minOutput` and `maxOutput` are used to specify the output range of the scale.

 ## Example